 As you can see from the wiring diagram below, there are two fuses protecting the circuit.
 Both of these need to be intact for the blower motor to operate properly.

-The question becomes, why did the fuse burn open?
+The question becomes, why did the fuse pop?
 It's possible for the electrical failure of the blower motor resistor to take out one or both of these fuses as it melts.
-Although this isn’t as common, the chances of this happening increase if you have a melted electrical connector.
+In addition you could have a melted resistor connector.

-With that said, if the blower motor doesn't work at all it's also common to find a defective blower motor relay.
+If the blower motor doesn't work at all, it's also common to find a defective blower motor relay.
 Note that the interior fan circuit contains two relays in the same way that it contains two fuses.
 You can verify this in the Ford F150 blower motor diagram below.

 If the blower motor doesn't work at all, you probably have a defective relay.
 However, if the only speed the fan is missing is the high setting than the likely cause of the problem becomes the high-speed relay.